 Shoelace Knots – How To Tie Your Shoes

 Want to learn how to tie shoelaces?
-Whether you're after shoelace tying speed, simplicity, security or style, here's nineteen different shoelace knots to choose from, including several that I've created.
+Whether you're after shoelace tying speed, simplicity, security or style, here's twenty different shoelace knots to choose from – including several that I've created.
 Grab some shoelaces or a piece of rope, get comfortable and give them a try!

 Don't be put off by this daunting collection – most people only need to learn one "regular" knot and perhaps one "secure" knot.
-It also helps to have other choices in case one particular knot proves frustrating, especially when learning to tie shoelaces for the first time.
+Other choices can also help when teaching children, particularly if the child is frustrated by the "regular" shoelace knot technique.

 SECTION 1 – Regular Shoelace Knots